What is Cost of Goods Sold (COGS)?

 - In the service industry, This would include payroll taxes, labor, and benefits for employees who are directly involved in providing the service.
 Any costs associated with indirect expenses are excluded from the COGS, such as marketing expenses, overhead, and shipping fees.

-Consider the impact of the following two cost of sales inventory costing methods:
+Consider the impact of the following inventory costing methods:

-- Last in, first out method – Under this method, known as LIFO, the last unit added to the cost of goods sold inventory is assumed to be the first one used.
-Thus, in an inflationary environment where prices are increasing, this tends to result in higher-cost goods being charged to the cost of sales.
+- Last in, first out method – Under this method, known as LIFO Inventory, the last unit added to the cost of goods sold inventory is assumed to be the first one used.
+Thus, in an inflationary environment where prices are increasing, this tends to result in higher-cost goods being charged to the cost.

 - Average Cost Method – The average cost is calculated by dividing the total cost of goods ready for sale by the total number of units ready for sale.
 This gives a weighted-average unit cost that is applied to the units available in closing inventory at the end of the period.

-- In retailing and wholesaling, calculate the cost of sales during the reporting period involves beginning and ending inventories.
+- In retailing and wholesaling, COGS during the reporting period involves beginning and ending inventories.
 This, of course, includes purchases made during the reporting period.

 - In manufacturing, it involves finished-goods inventories, plus raw materials inventories, goods-in-process inventories, direct labor, and direct factory overhead costs.